rlworkgroup/garage/CONTRIBUTING.md

 Use this guide to prepare your contribution.

-# Post-setup instructions
-After activating your conda environment (e.g. `conda activate garage`), make sure you run `pre-commit install` to install the pre-commit hooks to your repository.
-This will help streamline the pull request process by catching basic problems locally before they are checked by the CI.

 ## Pull requests
 All contributions to the garage codebase are submitted via a GitHub pull request.